 Compliance with The Investment Trust (Approved Company) (Tax) Regulations 2011: compliance with these regulations is essential to maintaining the taxation benefits of being an Investment Company for UK tax purposes.
-Schedules are prepared by the Administrator to confirm ongoing compliance and there is an additional review at the year-end by the Investment Manager and the Auditor.
+Schedules are prepared by the Administrator to confirm ongoing compliance and there is an additional review at the year end by the Investment Manager and the Auditor.

 Recognition of income: the accounting treatment of special dividends or deemed income could impact the split between income and capital and the minimum dividend payable.
-There was no special dividend or deemed income during the year.